Report on the use of passive acoustic monitoring for analysis of bird trends in Jasper National Park

 Introduction

-- Describe the data management and processing procedures for the acoustic data collected from 2007 to 2024;
+- Describe the data management and processing procedures for acoustic data collected from 2007 to 2025.

-- Comparing data processing methods on count of species and individuals heard on recordings;
+- Compare how different data processing methods influence the count of species and individuals detected on recordings.

 - Facilitate data publication to the public, resource managers, academic institutions, and any other relevant agencies